riggid/Notes/Semester 1/Physics/Unit 1/Core Notes.md

 Thus, the group velocity of the wave packet is equal to the particle's classical velocity.
 > See also: [Examples](Semester%201/Physics/Unit%201/Examples.md#Example%206:%20Phase%20and%20Group%20Velocity)

+### **Double Slit Experiment with Particles**
+-   **Setup**: Electrons (or other quantum particles) are sent one at a time through a barrier with two narrow slits to a detector screen.
+-   **Classical Expectation**: Two distinct bands on the screen, reflecting particles passing through one slit or the other.
+-   **Quantum Observation**: Even with single particles, an **interference pattern** builds up over time on the screen, identical to that produced by waves.
+-   **Interpretation**:
+    *   This demonstrates the **wave-particle duality** of matter.
+Each particle, in some sense, passes through both slits simultaneously, exhibiting wave-like behavior.
+    *   The particle's wave function interferes with itself.
+Detection of individual particles shows their particle nature, but the overall probability distribution reveals their wave nature.
+    *   If an attempt is made to determine **which slit** the particle passes through (i.e., making an observation), the interference pattern disappears, and the result becomes that of classical particles (two bands).
+This signifies that the act of observation (measurement) unavoidably interacts with and alters the quantum state.

 ---

 ## Core Principles of Quantum Mechanics